Azure/azure-iot-sdk-c/provisioning_service_client/samples/prov_sc_bulk_operation_sample/readme.md

 ## Overview

-This is a quick tutorial with the steps to create and delete Individual Enrollmens with Bulk Operations on the Microsoft Azure IoT Hub Device Provisioning Service using the C SDK.
+This is a quick tutorial with the steps to create and delete Individual Enrollments with Bulk Operations on the Microsoft Azure IoT Hub Device Provisioning Service using the C SDK.

 ## References